Army Judge Advocate General’s Corps Attorney (27A)

 Future Civilian Careers

-The skills you learn will help prepare you for a career as an attorney in various positions.
+The skills you acquire as a Judge Advocate will adequately prepare you for a career as an attorney in various civilian legal positions.

 - AT&T, Inc.

 - Hewlett-Packard Company

 - Sears Holdings Corporation